Former Barcelona forward Ronaldinho arrested in Paraguay - police

 TV pictures showed the pair being taken in a police vehicle from the Sheraton hotel in Asuncion to a police station on the outskirts of the city.

-Ronaldinho and his brother and business manager Roberto Assis arrived in Paraguay on Wednesday and were questioned by law enforcement after they were found in possession of adulterated Paraguayan passports.
+The 39-year-old was the best player in the world at his peak in the early part of this century.

+He was named FIFA World Player of the year in 2004 and 2005 and won the World Cup with Brazil in 2002 and the Champions League with Barcelona in 2006.

-(Reporting by Daniela Desantis; Writing by Andrew Downie; Editing by Sandra Maler)
+(Reporting by Daniela Desantis; Writing by Andrew Downie; Editing by Sandra Maler & Shri Navaratnam)